virtualritz/nsi-docs/docs/wip.rst

 Aka: this *is* being used in production.

-Nevertheless there are many things that lack coherence & stringency in naming of parts of the API.

 Naming
 ------

+There are many things that lack coherence & stringency in naming of parts of the API.

 The current documentation has new naming suggestions for some parameters, attributes and nodes that are marked with exclamation